Compare any two graphics cards:

 OpenGL Version OpenGL 3.1 OpenGL 4.2

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are applied per second.
-This is calculated by multiplying the total amount of texture units of the card by the core clock speed of the chip.
-The better the texel rate, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed in one second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that can be processed per second.
+This figure is calculated by multiplying the total number of texture units by the core clock speed of the chip.
+The higher the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed per second.

-Pixel Rate: Pixel rate is the most pixels the video card could possibly record to its local memory per second - measured in millions of pixels per second.
-The number is calculated by multiplying the amount of Raster Operations Pipelines by the the core clock speed.
-ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel fill rate also depends on quite a few other factors, most notably the memory bandwidth - the lower the memory bandwidth is, the lower the potential to reach the maximum fill rate.
+Pixel Rate: Pixel rate is the most pixels that the graphics card can possibly write to the local memory in one second - measured in millions of pixels per second.
+The number is worked out by multiplying the amount of Raster Operations Pipelines by the the card's clock speed.
+ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for outputting the pixels (image) to the screen.
+The actual pixel rate also depends on quite a few other factors, most notably the memory bandwidth - the lower the bandwidth is, the lower the potential to get to the maximum fill rate.

 Display Prices